 Welcome to the Web version of the "Z-100 LifeLine"!

 I hope to use this page to bring newsworthy LifeLine items to your attention, so be sure to check this out periodically.
-Unless you have been receiving the LifeLine, you have probably been out of touch with the continuing changes in the Z-100 community.
+Unless you had been receiving the LifeLine, you have probably been out of touch with the continuing changes in the Z-100 community.
 Some of these, I have mentioned elsewhere on this website, but not with much detail.